|Title||Start Date & Time||End Date & Time|

 Identity Finder, a tool provided at no-cost to faculty and staff, scans the content of all computer files and alerts the computer user if private information may be easily-accessible (e.g. social security numbers or credit card numbers).
 This alert allows the user to securely delete or protect this data to avoid others accessing it in the event of a virus or theft.

-CU-Boulder employees have access to, and are responsible for protecting, a wide variety of sensitive information.
+CU Boulder employees have access to, and are responsible for protecting, a wide variety of sensitive information.
 Unauthorized exposure of information such as student academic records, medical information, credit card information, and social security numbers can have a harmful effect on people's lives.
-Therefore, OIT recommends scanning your computer for private data frequently so you can take the proper precautions.
+Therefore, OIT recommends scanning your computer for highly confidential data frequently so you can take the proper precautions.

 Important: Identity Finder is not 100% effective.
 There are many file types that store information in a way that Identity Finder cannot interpret and there are limits to the search commands themselves.
 The tools attempt to strike a good balance between effectiveness and usability.

-OIT provides Identity Finder tutorials covering installation, finding private data, and disabling central reporting for both Windows and Mac computers (Linux users should use SENF).
+OIT provides Identity Finder tutorials covering installation, finding highly confidential data, and disabling central reporting for both Windows and Mac computers (Linux users should use SENF).